majestic53/dasm16/README.markdown

 ###Usage Example

-For the sake of this example, assume that we have an assembly file called __code.asm__.
-If we wish to compile this code into a binary file called __out.bin__ with verbose output, we would use the command below:
+Assume that we have an assembly file called __code.asm__.
+If we wish to compile this code into a binary file called __out.bin__ with verbose output, we would use the command:

 ```
 dasm16 -v -o out.bin code.asm